Approved on 27 July 2016, updated on 23 February 2021

 The Pladias Database contains critically revised data on Czech flora and vegetation managed by the Department of Botany and Zoology, Faculty of Science, Masaryk University (MUNI) and the Institute of Botany, The Czech Academy of Sciences (IBOT), including data files provided by other institutions or individuals (hereafter "providers").
 Its aim is to promote the use of data on plant diversity of the Czech Republic for scientific research, education, nature conservation and environmental assessment.
 The decisions about the concept of the database, inclusion of specific data files and data provisions are made by the Management Board of the Pladias Database (hereafter "Governing Board", Appendix 1), which follows these Rules and respects the observance of the interests and rights of the individual providers.

 The decisions about the inclusion of particular data files into the database are taken by the Governing Board.
 The provider is responsible for obtaining permission to transmit data to the Pladias Database from any other parties that may have property or intellectual rights to these data or their subsets.
 Provider of each data set specifies to what extent and under what conditions the data may be used or provided to third parties.
 The Governing Board supports the largest possible public availability of data while respecting the rights of providers to restrict public access to their data and securing compliance with the conditions of use set by data providers.

 The Pladias Database contains

-Public or non-public data obtained from the Pladias Database must not to be transferred to other institutions or persons, or posted on the Internet.
-The exception is sharing them with colleagues working on a project that uses specific data (in the case of non-public data after prior approval by the provider or by the Governing Board).
+Non-public data obtained from the Pladias Database must not be transferred to other institutions or persons or posted on the Internet.
+The exception is sharing them with colleagues working on a project that uses specific data, which can be done after prior approval by the provider or by the Governing Board.